Event Date - Saturday, May 9, 2026

 Students are strongly encouraged to apply sunscreen and drink water throughout the day.
 Kids who do these things have more fun.

 A thought about phones: while students will be allowed to have their phones for the trip, we ask that students stay off their phones while at Cho-Yeh.
 Enjoy your friends and the great outdoors.
 Students who display excessive use of their phone while at Cho-Yeh may be asked to turn it in to a director for the remainder of the trip.
 Your apps/games will be waiting for you when you get home.
-Parents, please don’t text or call your child throughout the trip.
+Parents, please don’t text or call your child during the trip.
+Let them enjoy the day.
 They will be in good hands with us.

 What activities are available to us during our trip?